 AI's monitoring capabilities can be similarly effective in other areas, such as in enterprise cybersecurity operations where large amounts of data needs to be analyzed and understood.

-- Better quality.
 Organizations can expect a reduction of errors as well as stronger adherence to established standards when they add AI technologies to processes, according to Madhu Bhattacharyya, managing director and global leader of Protiviti's Enterprise Data and Analytics practice.
+When AI and machine learning are integrated with a technology like RPA, which automates repetitive, rules-based tasks, the combination not only speeds up processes and reduces errors but can also be trained to improve upon itself and take on broader tasks.

 The use of AI in financial reconciliation, for example, would deliver error-free results whereas that same reconciliation when handled, even in part, by human employees is prone to mistakes.
 "Can you maintain better quality with AI?
 Yes, you can," Bhattacharyya said.